FlorentinaMargarita/how_to_eat_an_elephant/README.md

 * Prometheus out of the box UI: http://localhost:9090/

 This project is designed to run on MacOS.
 If you are using Windows, I recommend using the Windows Subsystem for Linux (WSL), specifically with Ubuntu.
+FAQ:
+Q: What do I do when I get a permission denied error for the script `wait-for.sh`?
+A: Just run `sudo chmod +x ./wait-for.sh`, put in your password and it should work fine.